-11.11.5.
+10.12.5.
 CONTROL PLANS

-Our control plan for infection prevention are based on an approach known as the hierarchy of controls.
+Our control plans for infection prevention are based on an approach known as the hierarchy of controls.
 This approach groups actions by their effectiveness in reducing or removing hazards.

 (a) implementing physical distancing in all communal work areas [includes remote work and telework]; and installing barriers where physical distancing cannot be maintained;